Problematy/goodmap-e2e-tests/README.md

 The repository includes GitHub Actions workflows to automatically run the tests:

 - `.github/workflows/test.yml`: Triggered on pull requests and pushes to main
-- `.github/workflows/test-base.yml`: Reusable workflow that can be called by other repositories
+- `.github/workflows/e2e-tests.yml`: Reusable workflow that can be called by other repositories
+- `.github/workflows/pr-comment.yml`: Reusable workflow for posting test results to PRs
-- `.github/workflows/test-comment.yml`: Posts test results as PR comments
+- `.github/workflows/post-results.yml`: Posts test results as PR comments when local tests complete

 ## Using as a Reusable Workflow